 He is married with 4 daughters and 2 grandchildren.

-Steve is a CASAC-T in the state of New York and plans on being involved in the lived if people who are in Recovery for the rest of his years.
+Steve is a CASAC-T in the state of New York and plans on being involved in the lives of people who are in Recovery for the rest of his years.

 801 West Bay, #715 • Largo, Florida 33760